Organizing and Managing Senior Transportation Options, Certificate

 - Learn about software for program scheduling and data management

 - Develop tools for quantitative and qualitative data collection on passenger satisfaction

 - Plan for program sustainability in terms of funding, environment, and community

-Upon successful completion of each module, you will receive a certificate of completion and 1 Continuing Education Unit (CEU).
-Upon successful completion of the whole program (all modules), you will receive a certificate of completion and 5 CEUs.
+Upon successful completion of this course, you will receive a certificate of completion and 4.2 Continuing Education Units (CEUs).
 This is a non-credit program.
 Each course is graded on a pass/fail basis; no letter grades are awarded.

 No required textbooks.
 PDFs of readings and reports will be made available.